 Silicon Valley Shotokan Karate is recognized as having some of the most highly qualified instructors around.
 And by "around," that is not to mean just "Silicon Valley"...
 People travel great distances to train at our dojo because we have a reputation for teaching authentic Shotokan Karate at a level rarely seen outside of Japan.
 And we teach in ways that are innovative in style yet traditional in technique, accelerating the learning process.

 While some martial arts establishments boast that their instructors have "combined experience of 20 years," many of ours have 20+ years of experience EACH.
 Combining just the primary two instructors gives over 60 years of experience, including over a dozen years in Japan.
-And while other instructors list which famous instructors they have trained with - usually meaning just a few hours with each at a seminar filled with 100+ participants - our primary two instructors have spent HUNDREDS of hours with MANY of the most highly regarded instructors in the world.* Regardless of our pedigree, our instructors are considered among the very best.
+And while other instructors list which famous instructors they have trained with - usually meaning just a few hours with each at a seminar filled with 100+ participants - our primary two instructors have spent HUNDREDS of hours with EACH of MANY of the most highly regarded instructors in the world.* Regardless of our pedigree, our instructors are considered among the very best.
 We hold Instructor Classes for experienced black belts only, in which we discuss teaching tactics and technical details that ensure we continue our development as both practitioners and instructors.